 15.6.
 If we agree with you to deliver on a particular day or at a particular time, we will do our best to comply.
 But no time given is to be treated as contractual.
 So we are not liable to you for any expense or inconvenience you incur on account of delayed delivery or non-delivery.

 15.7.
 Some items will be delivered direct from the manufacturer who will contact you to arrange delivery.
 When delivery of the items has been arranged directly with the manufacturer, you will be subject to the manufacturer’s delivery policy.

 15.8.
 Some items are so large and heavy that delivery times may be slightly longer.
 In this case, approximate delivery dates will be given when you place your order.

 15.10.
-We are happy for you to pick up Goods from our shop/ warehouse provided you make an appointment in advance and payment has been received into our bank.
+We are agreeable for you to pick up Goods from our shop/warehouse provided you make an appointment in advance and payment has been received.
 If you pick up Goods from our premises then:

-a) we may not be able to assist you in loading items if suitable personnel are not available;
+a) we may not be able to assist you in loading items if suitable personnel are unavailable;